redis/redis-doc/commands/bitcount.md

 BITCOUNT mykey 1 1
 ```

-## Pattern: real time metrics using bitmaps
+## Pattern: real-time metrics using bitmaps

-Bitmaps are a very space efficient representation of certain kinds of
+Bitmaps are a very space-efficient representation of certain kinds of
 information.
-One example is a web application that needs the history of user visits, so that
+One example is a Web application that needs the history of user visits, so that
 for instance it is possible to determine what users are good targets of beta
-features, or for any other purpose.
+features.

 Using the `SETBIT` command this is trivial to accomplish, identifying every day
 with a small progressive integer.